Frequently Asked Questions

 DOES MANTIS KNIVES OFFER A LIFETIME WARRANTY?

 Mantis Knives stands behind each and every product with a lifetime warranty.
+If You take apart your knife for any reason, your warranty is voided.
 Please call for details.

 WHAT IS M-VX STAINLESS STEEL?